-- turnover reflecting the share of revenue from green activities of investee companies expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy.
+- turnover reflecting the share of revenue from green activities of investee companies capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy.

-operational expenditure (OpEx) reflecting green operational activities of investee companies.
+- operational expenditure (OpEx) reflecting

 The Sub-Fund intends to invest 80% minimum of its net assets in investments aligned with the environmental and social characteristics it promotes.
 The remaining portion of the Fund's investment portfolio ("#2Other") will consist of financial derivative instruments for hedging and/or exposure and/or efficient portfolio management purposes as well as deposits at sight, money market funds, money market instruments and other deposits for liquidity purposes.